It is generally not recommended to use bathroom cleaner in the kitchen.

 It is best to check with the manufacturer’s instructions or test a small, inconspicuous area first.

-Alternatively, there are other cleaning solutions that are safe for use on both bathroom and kitchen surfaces, such as a baking soda and vinegar mixture.
+Alternatively, other cleaning solutions are safe for use on both bathroom and kitchen surfaces, such as a baking soda and vinegar mixture.

 Some kitchen countertop materials that are resistant to germs and easy to clean include quartz, solid surface, granite, and laminate.